kolonialno/api-docs/README.md

 We only allow pre-approved API clients at this time, and each client needs a unique `User-Agent` and `Client-Token`.
 This is a work in progress and no API stability is guaranteed at this time.

-And btw, we're hiring!
-[Read more about our technology](https://oda.com/no/about/technology/) :raised_hands:

 ## Quick start